Gemma Owen wearing Halo

-We’ve put together this guide to help you find the best horse riding helmets for your type and style of riding.
+We’ve put together this guide to help you find the best horse riding helmet for your type and style of riding.

 Whether you are a happy hacker or a five-star eventer, buying your riding helmet is one of the most important decisions you will make.
 If you get it right, it could save your life.